Tushaarxr/DealDigger-full-stack/README.md

 ### 👉 Automated Cron Jobs
 Utilizes cron jobs to automate periodic scraping, ensuring data is always up-to-date.

-### And many more...
-Including efficient code architecture and reusability, Deal Digger is designed to be both robust and maintainable.

-## Community

-Join our [Discord community](#) to get help, share feedback, and connect with other users.
-Our community is active and ready to assist you with any issues you might face.

 ## Installation and Setup